run-house/runhouse/docs/api/python/cluster.rst

 **IAM Role**

-In order to use a :ref:`SageMaker Cluster`, you must grant SageMaker the necessary permissions with an IAM role, which can be provided either by name or by full ARN.
-You can also specify a profile explicitly or with the :code:`AWS_PROFILE` environment variable which includes the relevant role.
+In order to launch a cluster, you must grant SageMaker the necessary permissions with an IAM role, which can be provided either by name or by full ARN.
+You can also specify a profile explicitly or with the :code:`AWS_PROFILE` environment variable.

 For example, let's say your local :code:`~/.aws/config` file contains: